jpzk/example-cpuusage-docker/README.md

 # README

-Requirements:Linux host with git and docker
+Requirements: Linux host with git and docker

-The solution is based on two components running on the same machine (can be distributed with small effort) ([Webservice in Finatra](https://github.com/jpzk/example-cpuusage-api) and a [Spark driver](https://github.com/jpzk/example-cpuusage-spark) which is running in client mode.
+The solution is based on two components running in the same Ubuntu 14.04 container (can be distributed with small effort) ([Webservice in Finatra](https://github.com/jpzk/example-cpuusage-api) and a [Spark driver](https://github.com/jpzk/example-cpuusage-spark) which is running in client mode.
 The driver aggregates the previous hour, and writes the results into the file system (for a distributed approach of Spark, the CSV files need to be written to HDFS).
 The following setup works on a [DigitalOcean](http://www.digitalocean.com) instance: 8GB, 4CPU, 80GB, 5TB.

 ## Installation